 - Take notes: At the end of each day, review the best photographs you’ve taken and compose a few short notes on each, detailing what the photo depicts, where it was taken, and any other relevant information you’d like to include in your captions.

 - Upgrade equipment (if you can): If you want to invest more time (and physical space) in your project, consider taking a DSLR camera.
 It shoots better in low light, takes much higher resolution photos, and functions well in high-contrast situations.
 If you choose this route, make sure to bring along the necessary equipment – several compact flash cards, a hard drive to back up your files (if feasible), chargers with adapters for international outlets, and enough batteries to last a full day without charging are all good investments.

 - Keep it clean: Don’t forget to bring a lens cleaner and lens cloth to keep your camera clean.

 - Snap a lot of shots: Even professional photographers take hundreds of photos to get that one perfect shot.
-Don’t be shy in snapping tons of images – you’ll have more fodder for your photo journal and/or blog.
+Don’t be shy in snapping tons of images – you’ll have more fodder for your blog post or report.